 The Risks Of Laser Tattoo Removal During / After Pregnancy.

 During a course of laser tattoo removal, the risk of infection is usually extremely low.
 With that said, everybody is different and responds differently.
-During or after the process your skin may blister or bleed, and if this does happen there is obviously a risk of infection.
+During or after the process your skin may blister or bleed and if this does happen there is obviously a risk of infection.
 If your tattoo does become infected after treatment, it is essential that you seek medical aid from your GP as soon as possible.
 Another risk factor to take into consideration during pregnancy is photosensitivity.
-During pregnancy, the skin becomes far more sensitive to light and is, therefore, more susceptible to react to the laser light that is used for the tattoo removal process.
-There is an increased risk of scarring and pigmentations on photosensitive skin, so this is one of the reasons that Pro Clinics will not treat a pregnant woman for tattoo removal.
+During pregnancy, the skin becomes far more sensitive to light and is, therefore, more likely to react to the laser light that is used for the tattoo removal process.
+There is an increased risk of scarring and pigmentations on photosensitive skin, so this is one of the reasons that Pro.
+Clinics will not treat a pregnant woman for tattoo removal.

 Breastfeeding is also another factor.
 Although there is not a huge amount of research on the subject, the ink that is used for the tattoo is also worth noting.
 The way that laser tattoo removal works is by breaking down the ink particles into tiny pieces, which are then removed by the immune system.
 When this process happens, there is a chance that the tiny ink particles may enter into the mother’s breast milk and could, therefore, be ingested by the baby.
 This is another reason why Pro Clinics will not treat pregnant or breastfeeding mothers.

 We hope that this section has been useful and in summary, we advise women to delay their laser tattoo removal treatment until after the pregnancy and after they have finished breastfeeding.
 Although laser tattoo removal is a very safe process, we feel that it is safer to err on the side of caution where babies are concerned, as you and your baby’s health are far more important than rushing to remove an unwanted tattoo.